johnofmars/mm-github-pages-starter/_pages/the_gun.md

 As you can see, Manual Reloading significantly cuts down on recoil & return, and eliminates the cooldown.
 It's still not anywhere close to 90 rpm, though.

+The Manual Reload button sequence is:
+Fire (mouse 1 or RT) and while holding, Hit Reload, Release Fire (m1/RT).

 > Manual reloading: Practice hitting reload after you fire the weapon.
 Don't wait until after detonate the round!
+However, with the new reload bonus, you want to only manually reload after you get the initial hit reload bonus.
+Before then it will be slow.
 {: .notice--success}

 It is tricky to get the perfect timing to pull this off however.
 The community has developed a macro for this purpose, but even that can be inconsistent.
 The Macro is really for instructive purposes only.
 It's cool script, but it's not feasible to use in Crucible for any real means.